 Objective: Students will be able to develop an analytical essay supplemented with research documents.
-Students will also be able to display their knowledge of the MLA 9 as shown on Purdue University's Online Writing Lab (OWL) website: https://owl.english.purdue.edu/owl/resource/747/01/
+Students will also be able to display their knowledge of the MLA 8 format, as shown in the MLA handbook (8th ed.) and on the Purdue OWL website: https://owl.english.purdue.edu/owl/resource/747/01/

-Due Date: At the end of the first week of classes
+Due Date: At the end of the first week of classes to Canvas at TCC, where it will be scanned through Turnitin.com

-Word Count: 1400 words, minimum
+Word Count: 1400 words, minimum; you must include a word count at the end of your essay

-Your essay MUST be in the MLA 9 format.
+Format: Your essay MUST be in the MLA 8 format.
 Visit the Purdue OWL website for examples of this.
+To score well, it is helpful to include subheadings for each of the five sections.

-Your Task: "Research and Analysis Essay"; there are five parts that make up this essay.
+Your Task: "Research and Analysis Essay"

-Part I: Define the Appeals; use a website such as Dictionary.com or another source (Not just your own superintelligent brain), define Ethos, Logos, and Pathos.
-You must cite your source in the MLA 9 format.
+Part I: Define the Appeals; using Dictionary.com or another source (Not just your own super-intelligent brain), define Ethos, Logos, and Pathos.
+You must cite your source in the MLA 8 format.
 (Minimum of 200 words)

 Part II: Historical Context; research the historical context of your novel, as in, look at the author's life and consider what may have influenced them to write this text.
 It would be helpful to locate a biography in this case.
-Again, you must cite your source in the MLA 9 format.
+Again, you must cite your source in the MLA 8 format.
 (Minimum of 500 words)

-Part III: Analysis; identify at least one significant scene for each that you interpret to best portray Ethos, Logos, and Pathos; three scenes total, one scene for each Appeal.
-If you struggle finding an example, you may also use non-examples; however, you must then thoroughly explain why these examples do not portray the definitions of Ethos, Logos, and Pathos.
+Part III: Analysis; identify at least one significant scene for each that you interpret to best portray Ethos, Logos, and Pathos.
+Three scenes total for each Appeal.
+If you struggle finding an example, you may also find non-examples, however, you must then thoroughly explain why these examples do not portray the definitions of Ethos, Logos, and Pathos.
 Quoting the text will require in-text citation or lead-ins, visit the Purdue OWL for help with this process.
 (Minimum of 500 words)